xiix0/scam/README.md

-This life is yours.
-Some of it was given to you; the rest, you made yourself.
+But, for my own part, it was Greek to me.
+		-- William Shakespeare, "Julius Caesar"